 Leslie about spit out the water she was drinking.
 “What?
 You liked Roma?
 How could anybody like that movie?
 What was it about anyways?
 Does anybody know?
 I didn’t get it.
 It just seemed like a lot of family scenes down in Mexico during the 70’s.”

 I could have told Leslie that Rotten Tomatoes web site gave Roma a 99% certified “fresh” ranking—but that was too much like telling someone the reason I like banana splits is because everyone else says they’re great–so I said instead:

 “Yeah, you’re right Leslie.
 There’s hardly any plot in Roma.
 For me it’s more about the setting, the character, the mood of the film.
 So melancholy: this poor indigenous woman, destined to live her life scrubbing the laundry and tending the children of some other Mexican family, an upper-class, European-looking one.”

 Speaking of Idaho potato farmers, I’ll end this little essay on artistic taste by saying that a couple of years ago I took a tour of a Boise home that once belonged to the potato magnate, J. R. Simplot.
 One piece of art he’d mounted on his walls struck me more than any of the other artwork I saw in his old home.
 It was a framed poster of sexy Marilyn Monroe wearing a burlap potato sack, circa 1951.
 I stood in front of the picture for some moments, much like I did DeGrazia’s painting, waiting and wondering.
 What I concluded was: though the picture didn’t speak to me, it certainly must have to Simplot.
-Here was a billboard advertising the values of J. R. Simplot, an agribusiness-man in his prime.
+Here was a billboard advertising the values of J. R. Simplot, a potato farmer in the prime of his manhood.
 Thus, I think art can be as they say, many things to many people.
-Beauty, and what’s not so beautiful, it’s all in the eye of the beholder.
+Beauty and what’s not so pretty–it’s all in the eye of the beholder.